M

 mirth (noun)

 Amusement, especially as expressed in laughter.
-(OD)
+(NOA)

 misandry (noun)